eferroni/fast-api/README.md

 # Project_1 - Clean Architecture API with FastAPI:

-A simple books public CRUD API created with Clean Architecture principles, decoupling the adapters from the core domain.
+A simple books public CRUD API created with Clean Architecture principles, decoupling the adapters from the domains.

 Adapters:
 - Rest API: created with FastAPI framework.
 - Dictionary Repository: to handle books data.
 - SQLite Repository: to handle books data.
 - PostgreSQL Repository: to handle books data.
+- MongoDB Repository: to handle books data.

-Goal: create new adapters, like CLI and MySQL.
+Goal: create new adapters, like GraphQl and MySQL.

 ## Unit tests: